 Even though I have always taken interest in reading well-written novels, I’m not confident with my writing skills either; mainly with both style and structure.
 Sometimes I have my boyfriend point out glitches from my writing, and I would do my best to fix them.

 I pretty much use my blog to practice and spew my artful words.
 I must admit, most of the time, I end up leaving structure out from my personal blog.
 I guess it might help if you meet up with professor from a writing department or attend to a writing workshop.
 I end up not doing so because I’m still trying to void my shyness.
-XD Don’t be like me.posted over 2 years ago
+XD Don’t be like me.posted about 3 years ago

 Keep on writing.
 The more you do it the more it will improve.
 I love writing and I’ve done it soo much that on essays and graded papers I just 1.write the paper 2. read it over.
 3. spell check 4. turn it in.
 Usually my first draft is the one I turn in.
-Just practice, one you get a hang of your writing style the easier your writing seems to flowposted over 2 years ago
+Just practice, one you get a hang of your writing style the easier your writing seems to flowposted about 3 years ago

 I can definitely relate to you!
 I feel the same way because I’m really not confident in my writing skills and I feel more comfortable keeping things short and showing more photos.
 But I want to get better at writing and write longer posts.
 I found that people are interested in reading posts but at the same time appreciate smaller paragraphs for easy reading.
 What helps me is getting a friend or family member to read over and edit my post.
 I get my sister to edit it over email.
 And I also think reading other blogs is helpful.
 Another thing is that people are receptive to conversational/casual writing.
 Just be you!
 It’s not like our blogs our really professional…right? lol.